 The College is committed to preparing students to serve as teachers and school leaders in the schools of our state, nation, and world and is committed to the pursuit of excellence in every aspect of educator preparation.
 We are also committed to supporting the educational needs of all learners across their life span, and to working closely with educators, leaders and policymakers in the field.
 These are some reasons why TCOE has become the largest private preparer of educators in Georgia.

-The College provides a variety of Professional Education Programs that are approved by the Georgia Professional Standards Commission and accredited by the National Council for Accreditation of Teacher Education (NCATE), in addition to programs for those serving in independent and charter schools.
+The College provides a variety of Professional Education Programs that are approved by the Georgia Professional Standards Commission, in addition to programs for those serving in independent and charter schools.

 History of TCOE

 The history of the Tift College of Education and teacher preparation at Mercer University begins its journey back at the turn of the 20th century with the founding of a School of Pedagogy within the College of Liberal Arts on the Macon campus.
 The following timeline gives an overview toward the final coming together of three separate units within the University to form what is now the Tift College of Education.
 Those three units were: The Department of Education within the College of Liberal Arts in Macon; an Education unit from the College of Arts and Sciences in Atlanta; and University College, which received teacher education programs from the merger of Tift College in Forsyth, Georgia with Mercer University.